For reservations (recommended) contact Michele Rech at (413) 597-2188 or email [email protected]

 The Hopkins Observatory, built in 1836-38 by the first professor of astronomy at Williams College, Albert Hopkins, is the oldest extant observatory in the United States.
 Shows will last about 50 minutes.

-For reservations (recommended) contact Michele Rech at (413) 597-2188 or email at [email protected] Others will be admitted as space permits.
+For reservations (required) contact Michele Rech at (413) 597-2188 or email at [email protected] Others will be admitted as space permits.
 Large groups should call for special appointments.

 The Hopkins Observatory is on a small hill on the south side of Main Street east of Spring Street in Williamstown and just east of Lawrence Hall Drive, on which planetarium patrons share parking with the Williams College Museum of Art.
-A campus map showing the Hopkins Observatory’s location can be found on the web at map.williams.edu or at 829 Main Street, Williamstown, MA in http://maps.google.com.
+A campus map showing the Hopkins Observatory’s location can be found on the web at www.williams.edu/map /or at 829 Main Street, Williamstown, MA in http://maps.google.com.

 For building locations on the Williams campus, please consult the map outside the driveway entrance to the Security Office located in Hopkins Hall on Main Street (Rte.
 2), next to the Thompson Memorial Chapel, or call the Office of Communications (413) 597-4277.
 The map can also be found on the web at www.williams.edu/map